dedica-team/nivio/docs/source/install.rst

 * The status of a KPI (i.e. its color) is automatically assessed based on the attribute value - awesome! 🏆
 * There are two other colors that you could use, orange and brown.
 * You only need to define a KPI once, then you can use the respective attribute on as many items as you need to.
 And of course, an item can use multiple KPIs.
-* Nivio ships with a number of default KPIs.
-The moment you define your custom ones though, all the default ones disappear.

 Summary